-Marco Island Seafood and Music Festival celebrates its 10th year
+Marco Seafood Festival returns for 10th year

 For the 10th consecutive year, the two Rotary Clubs and the Kiwanis Club of Marco Island are working together to host the Marco Island Seafood and Music Festival, the island’s single largest, all volunteer, community event.